Embracing the Complexity of Somatic Alterations in Kidney Cancer Care

 Transcript:

 Our research group and many others have investigated this question of how somatic alterations might impact responses or resistance to therapy for many years.
-The hope, initially, was a simple answer, that we would find something like the EGFR mutation in lung cancer; someone has this mutation, [so] they will respond to a drug, and if they do not have this mutation, they will not.
+The hope, initially, was a simple answer: that we would find something like the EGFR mutation in lung cancer; someone has this mutation, [so] they will respond to a drug, and if they do not have this mutation, they will not.
 What we have realized over the years is that it’s much more complicated than that.
 The kidney cancer genetic landscape and the immune microenvironment are both important factors, and that’s not necessarily going to be one thing—one genetic alteration—that’s going to make the difference between whether a tumor responds or doesn’t respond to a treatment.

-What we start to move towards is embracing that complexity, understanding that it’s the genetic landscape of the cancer, the immune cells that are there, and other factors that altogether work to determine whether a cancer will effectively respond or not.
-[Many] of our efforts now have been dissecting each of those individual parts and then using a lot of approaches, including machine learning-based approaches, to put it all together.
+What we start to move toward is embracing that complexity, understanding that it’s the genetic landscape of the cancer, the immune cells that are there, and other factors that altogether work to determine whether a cancer will effectively respond or not.
+[Many] of our efforts now have been dissecting each of those individual parts and then using a lot of approaches, including machine learning–based approaches, to put it all together.

 Recent Videos